What to Expect at the Testing Visit

 Remain behind a plexiglass shield

-Daily symptom checks are conducted for all staff and patients.
-We also minimize the number of families in the office at a given time.
-We rotate room use, so that no room is used on two consecutive days.
+We minimize the number of families in the office at a given time.
 All rooms, materials, and surfaces are sanitized after each use.
 Each testing room has its own HEPA filter.
 We have masks and hand sanitizer available for your family during the visit as well.

 Will my child be required to wear a mask?

 Children under 2 years of age should not wear a mask.
-Children over 2 years of age who are able to tolerate wearing a mask should be encouraged to keep their mask on if possible.
+Children over 5 years of age are encouraged to keep their mask on if possible.
 Many of our patients have sensory sensitivities, high degrees of distractibility, and difficulty understanding the concept of mask - wearing.
 We understand this, and will work with you to have the safest evaluation possible.

 Will the evaluator touch my child?